About This Site

-My name is Glenn Groulx, the curator of this sharing space.
-Over the past five years, this blog has been acting as an archive for earlier work, and as a platform for showcasing new directions of learning and application in education.
-It serves as a portfolio for current and past professional activities, learning projects, previous academic work as well as an overview of workplace skills I have developed as an ESL instructor, an adult literacy educator, essential skills for the workplace and employ-ability skills.
+My name is Glenn Groulx, the owner of this blogging site.
+Over the past 10 years, this blog has been acting as an archive for earlier work, and as a platform for showcasing new directions of learning and application in education.
+It serves as a portfolio for current and past professional activities, learning projects, previous academic work as well as an overview of workplace skills I have developed as an ESL instructor, an adult literacy educator, essential skills for the workplace and employability skills.

 Current Academic and Professional Interests:

 (2018): adult basic education; Canadian Adult Reading Assessment (CARA); designing courses with Moodle; Structure of Intellect (SOI); brain gym, and developing foundations adult literacy programs.

-(2017): Quantified Self; facilitator of ESL (English as a Second Language); Curriculum Developer, TOWES Invigilator and Facilitator, Essential Skills Assessment and Training, employment transitions, computer skills development, Literacy advocacy; hiking and personal fitness
+(2017): Quantified Self; facilitator of ESL (English as a Second Language); Curriculum Developer, Essential Skills Assessment and Training, employment transitions, computer skills development, Literacy advocacy; hiking and personal fitness

 (2014) edu-blogging, facilitating autonomous, self-regulated learning, immigration issues, settlement and integration, e-learning, ESL (English as a Second Language), protean careers, transformations, and liminal change, life-work balance, career development; lifespan transitions, personal blogging, and community development.

-I have been applying my experience as a blogger to creating a reflective learning blog, a blog intended to discuss issues and demonstrate the use of blogs for adult educators and adult learners.
-It is also intended for ESL instructors and learners seeking to find out more on how to use blogs.
-More recently, I want to introduce topics and resource links related to settlement for newcomers.
+I have been applying my experience as a blogger to creating a reflective learning blog, a blog intended to discuss issues and demonstrate the use of blogs for adult ESL educators and learners.
+Its focus is on documenting my learning paths as I seek to find out more on how to use blogs for a variety of educational settings.